 (5) Other money for which the company is contingently liable.

-The amount of any guarantees given the company on behalf of directors or other officers of the company shall be stated and where practicable the general nature of each such contingent liability, if material shall also be specified.
+The amount of any guarantees given by the company on behalf of directors or other officers of the company shall be stated and where practicable the general nature of each such contingent liability, if material shall also be specified.
 The apprehended liabilities aforementioned usually are not easy to ascertain unless a comprehensive knowledge in regard to the working of the business is acquired from a study of the Minute Book of Directors, files of correspondence with legal advisers and on collection of information from the of the company in regard to undisposed claims and legal actions pend